tlmatjuda/shortest-path-app/README.md

 You can use the maven included in the repo with via the supllied scipts for both Windows OS (`mvnw.cmd`) and Unix OS (`mvnw`)based machines.

 1. To build the project change to the root directory and use the command `./mvnw clean install` to build
-2. When the build is done you can run the service using `mvn spring-boot:run`
+2. When the build is done you can run the service using `./mvnw spring-boot:run`

 </br>